-Normal minimum requirements: IGCSE History Grade B. Also normally required is a grade C in IGCSE English Language.
+Normal minimum requirements for automatic entry: IGCSE History Grade B. Also normally required is a grade C in IGCSE English Language.

 IB History is a two-year course which can be taken at Standard or Higher level.

 For Standard and Higher level candidates: